 Grinding the coffee beans adds another layer to making a perfect cup of jo, making a much better cup of coffee.

 How to keep coffee fresh

-No matter what brand you buy, it’s super important to keep your coffee fresh.
+No matter what brand you buy, keeping your coffee fresh is super important.

 Please keep it in an air-tight container, and even better, keep it in the freezer.
 I store our coffee in these air-tight containers.